-What is The Venture Fund?
+What is the Venture Fund?

-The Venture Fund is a source of financial support for new and innovative programming focused on professional development and networking for and among members of CASE District I. The Fund is intended to support special initiatives and programs not already funded by the Board and the District’s annual operating budget.
+The Venture Fund is a source of financial support for new and innovative programming focused on professional development and networking for and among members of CASE District I. The Fund is intended to support special initiatives and programs not already funded by the District Cabinet and the District’s annual operating budget.

-How much funding is available via The Venture Fund?
+How much funding is available via the Venture Fund?

-There is a total of $15,000 available in Venture Fund capital for the 2020-21 year.
 Grant amounts awarded may vary upon a review of the applications received by the selection committee but typically range from $500 to $3,000.
 The committee may fully or partially fund selected grants up to the limit of $3,000.

-What are the criteria for applications to The Venture Fund?
+What are the criteria for applications to the Venture Fund?

 - Demonstrate impact on a number of CASE professionals;